anoopfrancis09/reckon-tech-test/README.md

 This project was created for Reckon.

-# BEfore starting the app
+# Before starting the app

 ### `npm install`
 This will install all the depedencies